JayBA1010/2024-CS151-07--Food-Service-Drive-Thru-/README.md

 # Design
 (Major Class summaries) <br/>
-Customers: Represents a customer who places an order at the drive-through <br/>
+Main: Serves as the entry point for the drive-through simulation program <br/>
+Drive through: Simulates the operations of a drive-through restaurant <br/>
+UI: Handles user (integer) input and output for the drive-through simulation <br/>
-Employees: Represents an employee that handles customers and moves between different kitchen stations. <br/>
+Employees: Represents an employee that handles customers and moves between different kitchen stations <br/>
+Manager: Represents a manager in a drive-through system that can update the prices of various menu items <br/>
 Kitchen Stations: Represents a station where employees work, including the name, precedence, and a specific duration of use <br/>

 # Installation Instructions